Country _ Name

 The registration and license fees are as follows:

-Third Party Custodian Wallet Provider license – Filing Fee approx. 4,200 EUR; Licensing Fee approx. 4,200 EUR.
+• Third Party Custodian Wallet Provider license – Filing Fee approx. 5,000 EUR; Licensing Fee approx.

-Innovative Service Provider & Automated Collective Investment Undertaking license – Filing Fee approx. O EUR; Licensing Fee approx. 2,500 EUR.
+• Innovative Service Provider & Automated Collective Investment Undertaking license – Filing Fee 0 EUR; Licensing Fee approx. 3,000 EUR.

 Additional comments regarding the legal situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area

-The relevant authorities are currently drafting all the bylaws in order to complete all the legal framework that will regulate the virtual currencies market.
-On the other hand, the AML Law has been amended, reflecting the Financial Action Task Force recommendations in respect of inclusion of Virtual Assets and Virtual Assets Service Providers (VASP) as subjects of the law.
+The relevant authorities have adopted various bylaws for purpose of completing all the legal framework that will regulate the virtual currencies market, including regulations for licensing of DLT Exchange and licensing of Third Party Custodian Wallet Provider On the other hand, the AML Law has been amended, reflecting the Financial Action Task Force recommendations in respect of inclusion of Virtual Assets and Virtual Assets Service Providers (VASP) as subjects of the law.
 Therefore, FinTechs should undertake due diligence and enhanced due diligences procedures when interacting with their clients.

 Economic conditions